deagustinchristian/Rock-Paper-Scissors/README.md

 - __Header__

     - The Header displays the games name: ROCK PAPER SCISSORS

 ![Header](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/header.jpeg)

 - __The Game options__

     - The game clearly states that first to 5 wins the match and urges the player to choose one of the images.

     - The ROCK PAPER SCISSORS buttons have hover effects so as soon as the player hovers over one of them it reacts and temps the player to press on it.

-- The score is updated by 1 point depending on who wins the round.

 ![Game options](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/game%20options%20hover%20effect.jpeg)

 - __Game Results__

     - The score is updated according to who wins a round.
 Either 1 point to the player or 1 point to the computer

 ![Player score](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Player%20wins.jpeg)

 ![Computer score](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Computer%20wins.jpeg)

     - The match ends when either player or computer reaches 5 points and the game then automatically resets

 ![Final winner](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Player%20wins%20the%20match.jpeg)

 - __The Footer__

     - Contains only the RULES button which when pressed upon shows the basic rules of the game and after a fixed amount of seconds dissapears until pressed upon again.

 ![Footer](https://raw.githubusercontent.com/deagustinchristian/Rock-Paper-Scissors/main/assets/images/readme%20images/Rules%20button.jpeg)